3DCoded/Happy-Hare/Led-Support.md

 black_light: (.01, 0, .02)              # RGB color used to represent "black" (filament)
 empty_light: (0, 0, 0)                  # RGB color used to represent empty gate
 ```
 This is where the default function you want for each set of leds can be specified.
-For example `gate_status` is probably the most useful indicator for leds next to each gate but you have a choice.
+For example `gate_status` is probably the most useful indicator for leds next to exit of each gate but you have a choice.
 Static colors can also be sepcified and are most useful for the "logo" leds.
-You will also see the default (r,g,b) colors used to indicate white and black color -- e.g. black is represented as a very faint purple.
+You will also see the default (r,g,b) colors used to indicate white and black color -- e.g. black is represented as a very faint purple (think black-light).

 Finally, the effects that are applied during each stage of MMU operation follow.
 In each case a static alternative (r,g,b) color is configured and will be used if you turn off animation for any led chain:
 ```yml